webex/webex-js-sdk/CONTRIBUTING.md

 ### Subject

-The subject contains s succinct description of the change:
+The subject contains succinct description of the change:

 - use the imperative, present tense: "change" not "changed" nor "changes"
 - don't capitalize first letter